Overview

 Internal working

-When the above code is executed, deutschland
+When the above code is executed, deutschland stores a

-polygon representing Germany.
-When bcd()
+sf polygon representing Germany.
+When bcd() is

-objects in the form of grids
+called it creates sf objects in the form of grids

-(comprising of polygons) covering deutschland
+(comprising of polygons) covering deutschland.

-Additionally, since the CRS of deutschland
+Additionally, since the CRS of deutschland is in latitude

 and longitude, it transforms it to EPSG:3857.